Commercial Equipment Lease: A General Guide

 Office Equipment

-Office furniture like chairs, desks, or tables is typically included in commercial leases.
+Office furniture like chairs, desks, or tables is typically included in commercial equipment leases.
 You might also include other types of office furniture, such as cubicles or partitions, if you have business expansion plans.

 Understanding Commercial Equipment Leasing Options